Amine-Triki/flutter_Qiblah_and_time/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
 =======
-# flutter_compass_and_gps_and_time
+# flutter_Qiblah_and_time
-flutter ui An application to determine the direction of the Qiblah using a compass or GPS and to know the time I use for multi language :
+flutter ui An application to determine the direction of the Qiblah using a compass and to know the time I use for multi language :
   flutter_localizations:
     sdk: flutter